foundling/scaffold/README.md

 ## Motivation:

 `superdir` is a simple and quick way to generate a directory structure without code.
 All you need is a schema file that you can generate yourself or copy from a tutorial you're following along with.
-Pipe it to `superdir` or pass it as an argument, and off you go.
+Pipe it to `superdir` or pass it as a filename argument, and off you go.

 ## Behavior: